discoverygarden/gearman-init/README.md

 To start the workers immediately:
 ```# /etc/init.d/gearman-workers start```

+Most options in the /etc/default/gearman-workers file has to be set, specially the path to binary ones as these are not available to the system at boot time.

 ## Note

 There is a bug in gearman that may cause issue if the listening host/IP doesn't match the worker connection host/IP, ensure these are the same.